KnowledgeBoat Logo

 Body B has greater potential energy.

 Reason — Both bodies, A and B are at the same height above the ground.
 Value of g is also same for both.
-As the mass of body B (20 kg) is greater than that of body A (10 kg) hence potential energy of body B is greater.
+As the mass of body B (20 kg) is greater than that of body A (10 kg) therefore potential energy of body B is greater.

 A bucket full of water is on the first floor of your house and another identical bucket with same quantity of water is kept on the second floor.
 Which of the two has greater potential energy?